chef/chef-web-docs/content/sass/sso.md

 1. Refer to the [link](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2666037294) if any error or validation failures arises.

 1. Select **Submit** to set the SSO config.
-Submit button will be enabled if the form validation is passes.
+The submit button will be enabled if the form validation is passed.

-1. An indication icon will run until setup process is completed.
+1. An indication icon will run until the setup process is completed.
 Refer to the image below:

     IMAGE

-1. When the request is completed, you will be able to see if your set up is complete or if there are errors with the configuration.
+1. When the request is completed, you will be able to see if your setup is complete or if there are errors with the configuration.

-    * If request completes user will see SSO Request is complete.
+    * If the request completes user will see the SSO Request is complete.
 Config applied successfully.

     * If the request fails user will see SSO Request Failed with an appropriate message.

 ### Delete the SSO integration

-The steps to delete the SSO integration is as follows:
+The steps to delete the SSO integration are as follows:

-1. Remove **Configuration** button will be enabled once config is present.
+1. Remove the **Configuration** button will be enabled once the config is present.
 Click on it to remove the config.

-1. A popup will appear to confirm if user wants to remove config or not.
+1. A popup will appear to confirm if a user wants to remove the config or not.

     IMAGE

 1. Select **Remove** to start the config removal process.

-    * An indication icon will be present until configuration is removed.
+    * An indication icon will be present until the configuration is removed.
 Admin will see SSO request is complete Config removed Successfully.

     * In case of error admin will see SSO Request Failed with an appropriate message.